Updated May 2024

 Expressive photography will not appeal to everyone.

-Many photographers will believe that you need some planning and control over the creation of images and that it is not useful to leave this to ‘chance’.
+Many photographers will believe that you need strict planning and control over the creation of images and that it is not useful to leave this to ‘chance’.
+I agree that we need to plan and I don't think lack of planning or structure is what expressive photography advocates.
+Rather, it makes space for the unexpected as well as the planned, and doesn't get too concerned if plans change.

-But there are those who strive to use photography as a means of self-expression, for whom technical correctness and external validation are not so important.
+But there are those who strive to use photography as a means of self-expression, for whom technical correctness and external validation are not the main concerns, and who see the value of developing their knowledge of expressive photography and what it means to their photography.

 There are a few characteristics that define this approach to photography.